PumpkinSeed/programming-fundamentals/hello-world.md

 You can install this translater on your on computer as well.
 [Installation guides](install.md)

 If you installed or you want to skip it for later, you can go with the next lesson.

+### Summary

+In this section we learned the necessary tools to start learning programmings deeper and can visualize what we have done.
+These are the print functionalities.
+The next section will have basic details about types.

 [Types >>](types.md)